StructureFold2/StructureFold3/README.md

 This is a work in progress, porting StructureFold2 into Python3.
 </br></br></br>

-The manual will be reworked/updated into both markdown and pdf formats.
-Modules will be added one at a time as they are ported over/updated, so it could be a while before SF3 is ready for use; SF2 is still the 'official' version of StructureFold for the time being.
++ The manual will be reworked/updated into both markdown and pdf formats.
++ Modules will be added as they are ported/updated.
++ SF2 is still the 'official' version of StructureFold for the time being.

-All file formats will be fully interchangable between SF2 and SF3; data processed by either should be cross-compatible.
++ SF2 and SF3 will be cross-compatible.

 **Software Dependencies**
 + [Python 3](https://www.python.org/)